Student Candidate

 There are 2 conditions, namely general conditions and special conditions.
 General requirements follow university requirements, further information regarding these general requirements can be accessed via the um.ugm.ac.id link.
 Special requirements for study programs: Projection of wishes and research proposal design.

-There are 2 selection processes, the first is administrative selection in the form of completeness of files.
-Both interviews were conducted online via the Zoom application or Google Meet.
-The assessment of the 2 stages of this selection will later become a consideration for whether or not prospective students pass or not.
+There are 2 selection processes, the first is administrative stage in the form of submiting required files.
+The second is interview stage, interviews were conducted online via the Zoom application or Google Meet.
+The assessment of these 2 stages will later be taken into consideration for the admission selection.